conda/conda/docs/source/user-guide/tasks/manage-environments.rst

 =========================================================

 ``@EXPLICIT`` lockfiles allow you to (re)create environments without invoking the solver.
-They consist of a ``@EXPLICIT`` header plus a list of conda package URLs optionally followed by their MD5 or SHA256 hash.
+They consist of an ``@EXPLICIT`` header plus a list of conda package URLs, optionally followed by their MD5 or SHA256 hash.

 They can be obtained from existing environments via ``conda list --explicit``, as seen in ...
 But what if you only need the lockfile?
-Would you need create a temporary environment first just to delete it later?
+Would you need create to a temporary environment first just to delete it later?
 There's a way of using the JSON outputs and ``jq`` to avoid this.

 You'll need ``jq`` in your system.
 You can install via ``conda`` (e.g. ``conda create -n jq jq``)